ccarrero-sf/end_2_end_ml_with_observability/README.md

 OPTION 2: Use files already in the staging area

 Just run the 4_0_USE_STAGE Notebook

+OPTION 3: Run all in a single Notebook

+Notebook E2E_ML_WORKFLOW.ipynb is ready to be run from VS Code, Cursor, Jupyter, etc. Or as a Snowflake Notebook (modify how to login).
+You just need to run it all.
+Probably this notebook is more clear on the logic taken as example

 ### Create some UTILS Stored Procedures